Canadian-Light-Source/ioc-rs/Readme.md

 For production, `IOC_CONFIG_FILE` will point to `/opt/apps/ioc/config/default.toml`.

-Accepted formats are, toml,yaml and json.
+When specified explicitly, via the `-c` argument or `$IOC_CONFIG_FILE`, the accepted formats are, toml,yaml and json.

 ## `ioc install`